lightbits/vdb/gallery.md

 Here I check the results from the line extraction step.
 Each hypothesized line is drawn as a blue/white dot.
 If I hover over one of these, the code draws a tooltip with information for that specific line, such as which index it has, how many pixels voted for the line, and the line parameters (angle and distance from origin).
 I also draw the hovered line in red on top of the pixels (in dark).

-The source code for this one is a bit more involved and uses a function called ```vdbMap```.
-It takes in an X and Y coordinate and returns true if your mouse was closest to this coordinate, out of all other calls to vdbMap over one frame.
+The source code for this one is a bit more involved and uses a function called ```vdbIsPointHovered```.
+It takes in an X and Y coordinate and returns true if your mouse was closest to this coordinate, out of all other calls to vdbIsPointHovered over one frame.
 A common use pattern is as shown here, where you draw a bunch of items per frame, and want to find out which, out of all the items, your mouse was closest to, in order to do some specific draw code.

 ```c++
 VDBB("Potential lines");